WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_10.md

 "Can anyone withhold water for baptizing these people, who have received the Holy Spirit just as we have?"

 ###### 48
 And he commanded them to be baptized in the name of Jesus Christ.
-Then they asked him to remain for some days. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then they asked him to remain for some days.

 ***